-Tornado tears through northern Michigan community
+Tornado wreaks havoc in northern Michigan community

 Video posted on social media showed extensive damage along Gaylord’s Main Street.
 One building appeared to be largely collapsed and part of a Goodwill store was damaged.
 A collapsed utility pole lay on the side of the road, and debris, including what appeared to be electrical wires and parts of a Marathon gas station, was scattered all along the street.

-Otsego Memorial Hospital said it had no comment yet about any injuries it might have treated.
+Otsego Memorial Hospital said it had no comment about any people seeking treatment for injuries.

+Brandie Slough, 42, said she and a teen daughter sought safety in a restroom at a Culver’s.
+Windows of the fast food restaurant were blown out when they emerged, and her pickup truck had been flipped on its roof in the parking lot.

+“We shook our heads in disbelief but are thankful to be safe.
+At that point, who cares about the truck,” Slough said.

 Gaylord, known as the “Alpine Village,” is set to celebrate its 100th birthday this year, with a centennial celebration that will include a parade and open house at City Hall later this summer.